pmahnke/mahnke-cocktails/recipe_processed/queens_park_swizzle.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Build in the Glass"
+      "text": "Method: Build in the Glass"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Add all ingredients directly to the glass" },
+      "text": "Pour: Add all ingredients directly to the glass" },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: "
+      "text": "Glassware: "
     },
     {
       "@type": "HowToStep",
-      "text": "  - High Ball"
+      "text": "High Ball"
     },
     {
       "@type": "HowToStep",
-      "text": "  - Crushed Ice"
+      "text": "Crushed Ice"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: Mint Sprig"
+      "text": "Garnish: Mint Sprig"
     },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Press and slide the mint leaves in the glass first.
+      "text": "Special Prep: Press and slide the mint leaves in the glass first.
 Then build the cocktail.
 Stir vigorously (swizzle) to combine.
 Top with crushed ice.
 Float the bitters on top."
     }
     ],
   "recipeYield": "1 cocktail",